ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/day12_windows_ad.md

 - A service runs as Administrator and uses a file that users can overwrite.
 - Weak passwords or shared passwords for service accounts.

-> You **should not** try to exploit these on real systems.
-Learn the concepts and practice only in allowed labs.

----

-## 7. How to Practice Safely
-- Use lab platforms like TryHackMe or set up a local virtual machine (VirtualBox / VMware) for practice.
-- Always label lab environments clearly and do not connect them to production networks.
-- Start by running the **read-only** commands in section 5 to get comfortable.

 ---